-- 3.2 Is the recommendation contrary to a plan or strategy adopted or approved by the No Council? - 3.3 Is the recommendation in accordance with the Council's approved budget?
+- 3.1 The three independent persons have developed a sound knowledge and experience of the standards framework. - 3.2 Is the recommendation contrary to a plan or strategy adopted or approved by No the Council? - 3.3 Is the recommendation in accordance with the Council's approved budget?
 Yes